We are a small team of practicing artists working for a more inclusive, accessible world through the arts.

 Who we are

-Kevin Vin Seaman
+Vin Seaman

-At home in nightlife venues, theaters, and large-scale institutions, their work has been presented internationally at The Stud, CounterPulse, YBCA, Frameline, the Tank NYC, the Austin International Drag Festival, SATTELITE ART SHOW Miami, the National Queer Arts Festival, Stockholm’s Stolt Scenkonst, Atlantic Center for the Arts, and Yale School of the Arts.
+Since 2004, they have been an active player in the San Francisco Bay Area arts ecosystem as an artist, grantmaker, technical assistance provider, advocate and organizer.
+Their work exploring queer identity and drag culture has been presented at The Stud, Brava, Oasis, El Rio, CounterPulse, the de Young, Salesforce Tower, Frameline, the Tank NYC, the Austin International Drag Festival, SATELLITE ART SHOW Miami, the National Queer Arts Festival, Stockholm’s Stolt Scenkonst, Atlantic Center for the Arts, and Yale School of the Arts.

 Community Advisory Board